 While the Company does not currently have any Funds which fall within the scope of Article 8 of the SFDR ("Article 8 Funds"), in the event that it does have such Funds in the future, the Investment Adviser requires that at least 80% of such Fund's assets (measured by Net Asset Value) are managed by the investment teams of the Investment Adviser or Portfolio Managers (as applicable) that receive a minimum combined score on both the firm-level and strategy-level assessments that is defined in Figure 1 as "Eligible".
 Additional investment teams of the Investment Adviser or Portfolio Managers (as applicable) that receive a set of the Investment teams of the Investment teams of the Investment Adviser or Portfolio Managers that receive a minimum combined score on both the firm-level and strategy-level assessments that is defined in Figure 1 as "Eligible".
-Additional investment teams of the Investment Adviser or Portfolio Managers (measured by Net Asset Value) are managed by the set of the Investment teams of the Investment Adviser or Portfolio Managers (measured by Net Asset Value) are managed by the figure 1 as "Eligible".

-a combined score on the firm-level and strategy-level assessments that is defined in Figure 1 as "Subject to Restrictions" may be appointed to manage up to 20% of the Fund's assets.
+Additional investment teams of the Investment Adviser or Portfolio Managers (measured by the Investment teams of the Investment Adviser or Portfolio Managers (measured by the Investment teams of the Investment Adviser or Portfolio Managers (measured by the Investment teams of the Investment Adviser or Portfolio Managers that receive a minimum combined score on both teams of the Investment Adviser or Portfolio Managers that receive a minimum combined score on both teams of the Investment Adviser or Portfolio Managers that receive a minimum combined score on both teams of the Investment Adviser or Portfolio Managers that receive a minimum combined score on both teams of the Investment Adviser or Portfolio Managers that receive a minimum combined score on both teams of the Investment Adviser or Portfolio Managers that receive a minimum combined score on both teams of the Investment Adviser or Portfolio Managers that receive a minimum combined score on both teams of the Investment Adviser or Portfolio Managers that receive a minimum combined score on both teams of the Investment Adviser or Portfolio Managers teams of teams of teams of teams of teams of teams of teams a combined score on the firm-level and strategy-level assessments that is defined in Figure 1 as "Subject to Restrictions" may be appointed to manage up to 20% of the Fund's assets.
 Investment teams of the Investment Adviser or Portfolio Managers which are classified as "Subject to Restrictions" will be a focus of the Investment Adviser's engagement program.